Bwillia13x/Nexus/FINAL_UPGRADE_REPORT.md

 **Code Quality:** ✅ Enterprise Standards
 **Performance:** ✅ Optimized for Core Web Vitals

-**Your Nexus AI project is now a world-class, production-ready website that perfectly represents a modern AI consulting business! 🚀**
+**Your PrairieSignal project is now a world-class, production-ready website that perfectly represents a modern AI consulting business! 🚀**

 ---